 A major component of the ISSF-3 funding will support early career researchers in order to enable them to realise their potential and position themselves for competitive external Fellowship applications.
 We therefore seek applications from candidates at either the last stages of their PhD work or after one or two post-doctoral positions, dependent on the type of Fellowship envisioned.
-Applications are invited from any Faculty, but applicants should be working within the Wellcome Trust remit
+Applications are invited from any Faculty, but applicants must be working within the Wellcome Trust remit.

 The scheme is also open for clinical applicants who are either:

 - A clinical lecturer wishing to undertake full time research to develop an application for a Clinician scientist award or

 - An individual in ST1-ST3 who wishes to undertake research to obtain a competitive PhD fellowship to be held at the University of Leeds and can demonstrate their commitment to an academic career.